RadioAstronomySoftwareGroup/pyuvdata/README.md

 We suggest using conda to install all the dependencies.
 If you want to install python-casacore and astropy-healpix, you'll need to add conda-forge as a channel (```conda config --add channels conda-forge```).
+Developers may wish to use the included `environment.yaml` file to create a new environment that will contain all the optional dependencies along with dependencies required for testing and development (```conda env create -f environment.yml```).

-If you do not want to use conda, most of the packages are also available on PyPI (except python-casacore, see details for that package below).
+If you do not want to use conda, the packages are also available on PyPI (python-casacore may require more effort, see details for that package below).
+You can install the optional dependencies via pip by specifying an option when you install pyuvdata, as in ```pip install pyuvdata[healpix]``` which will install all the required packages for using the HEALPix functionality in pyuvdata.
+The options that can be passed in this way are:
+[casa, healpix, cst, all, test, doc, dev].
+The first three (`casa`, `healpix`, `cst`) enable various specific functionality while `all` will install all optional dependencies.
+The last three (`test`, `doc`, `dev`) may be useful for developers of pyuvdata to install the packages needed for testing (including coverage and linting) and documentation development; `dev` includes everything in `test` and `doc`.

 ### Installing python-casacore
 python-casacore requires the casacore c++ libraries.
 It can be installed easily